PlanterApp/planter_blog/content/posts/top-10-peppers/index.md

 *Recommended by Erin*

-Thai chili peppers are not one single variety of chili - as we might think from seeing them in the grocery store!
-While there are many varieties of Thai chilies, in general when we think of Thai chilies we're referring to a tiny chili pod with a fruity flavor and a substantial spicy punch!
+Thai chili peppers are not one single variety of chili, but in general when we refer to Thai chilies we're referring to a small chili pod with a fruity flavor and a substantial spicy punch!
 If you enjoy Asian-style cooking with a kick these are a must in the garden.
 One or two plants should easily be enough to provide a family with ample chiles for using fresh, freezing, or processing into chili sauce.
 The plants are compact and low-maintenance (and did we mention prolific?) which makes them excellent candidates for container-growing and overwintering!

 ## Poblano (Ancho) Peppers